Bergschtein/Solar-Energy-Prediction/README.md

 Repo for the Kaggle competition in the course TDT4173 - Machine Learning at NTNU.

-Erlend and I ended up with the top performing model.
+Erlend and I ended up with the top performing model out of a total of 167 teams.

 https://www.kaggle.com/competitions/solar-energy-production-forecasting/leaderboard